MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/seller-insights.md

 <!-- VERIFY THAT THIS TOPICS WILL BE REPLACED ENTIRELY BY SELLER-SUCCES.MD, AND THEN DELETE THIS TOPIC. -->

-# Seller insights weekly email
+# Seller insights monthly email

-As a participant in a seller-success plan, you receive a weekly seller-insights email.
+As a participant in a seller-success plan, you receive a monthly seller-insights email.
 It is meant to help you by streamlining your behavior in several aspects of sales success: time with customers, depth of engagement, internal networks, and connection with leadership.
-This mail starts out by summarizing how you spent your time in internal and external collaboration during the preceding week:
+This mail starts out by summarizing how you spent your time in internal and external collaboration during the preceding month:

 ![Email top](../images/wpa/tutorials/email-top-70.png)